What parameters are CFOs

 4. Helping another person to commit fraud under GST

-Arrest Under GST
+Arrest under GST

-If the Commissioner of CGST/SGST believes a person has committed a certain offense he can be arrested under GST by any authorized CGST/SGST officer (click here for the list of offenses for which one can be arrested).
+If the Commissioner of CGST/SGST believes a person has committed a certain offense he can be arrested under GST by any authorised CGST/SGST officer (click here for the list of offenses for which one can be arrested).

 The arrested person will be informed of the grounds for his arrest.
 He will appear before the magistrate within 24 hours in case of a cognizable offense (Cognizable offenses are those where the police can arrest a person without an arrest warrant.
 They are serious crimes like murder, robbery, counterfeiting).

-Appeals
+Appeals under GST

 A person unhappy with any decision or order passed against him under GST can appeal against such decision.
+The first appeal against an order by an adjudicating authority goes to the First Appellate Authority

 If the taxpayer is not happy with the decision of the First Appellate Authority they can appeal to the National Appellate Tribunal, then to the High Court, and finally to the Supreme Court.